-- 6. Several of the plaintiffs, as set forth below, seek spousal protections based on their employment with, or their spouse's employment with, the United States government.
+6. Several of the plaintiffs, as set forth below, seek spousal protections based on their employment with, or their spouse's employment with, the United States government.
 Plaintiff Nancy Gill, a 21-year employee of the United States Post Office, already receives "Self and Family" health insurance coverage for herself and the two children she has with her spouse, plaintiff Marcelle Letourneau, through her job at the Post Office.
-Yet, unlike postal workers married to spouses of the opposite sex (see below at Paragraphs 60-105), she is unable to add her spouse, Marcelle, to that plan or to the vision benefit plan, nor can she use her flexible spending account for Marcelle's medical expenses.
-Plaintiff Martin Koski, a retiree from the Social Security Administration, has been denied health insurance coverage for his spouse, plaintiff James Fitzgerald, although retired employees who are married to someone of a different sex may add their spouses to such coverage, as described below at Paragraphs 106-136.
+Yet, unlike postal workers married to spouses of the opposite sex (see below at Paragraphs 59-97), she is unable to add her spouse, Marcelle, to that plan or to the vision benefit plan, nor can she use her flexible spending account for Marcelle's medical expenses.
+Plaintiff Martin Koski, a retiree from the Social Security Administration, has been denied health insurance coverage for his spouse, plaintiff James Fitzgerald, although retired employees who are married to someone of a different sex may add their spouses to such coverage, as described below at Paragraphs 98-123.
 Plaintiff Dean Hara is the surviving spouse of Gerry Studds, a retired Member of the United States Congress.
-Dean has been denied both health insurance and the survivor annuity normally available to surviving spouses, which is described below at Paragraphs 137-184.
-In each instance, DOMA, 1 U.S.C. § 7, has barred the plaintiffs' access to benefits routinely granted to others in similar circumstances. - 7.
-Several of the plaintiffs, as set forth below, are being denied their correct spousal status by the Internal Revenue Service ("IRS") on the basis of DOMA, 1 U.S.C. § 7, and thus have been required to pay more in federal income taxes than other similarly situated people married to someone of a different sex.
-Plaintiffs Melba Abreu and Beatrice Hernandez, as described below at Paragraphs 223-259, plaintiffs Mary Ritchie and Kathleen Bush, as described below at Paragraphs 185-222, plaintiffs Marlin Nabors and Jonathan Knight, as described below at Paragraphs 260-289, and plaintiffs Mary Bowe-Shulman and Dorene Bowe-Shulman, as described below at Paragraphs 290-315, seek to file their federal income tax returns as "Married Filing Jointly" rather than as "Single" or "Head of Household."
-Plaintiff Mary Ritchie also seeks to contribute funds to a "spousal IRA" for her spouse Kathleen Bush, to contribute to her retirement security, as an income-earning person who is married to someone of a different sex may do (see below at Paragraph 197).
-Plaintiff Mary Bowe-Shulman, whose employment provides her spouse and children with family health insurance coverage, also seeks an exclusion of the value of her spouse's health insurance coverage from her federally taxable income, just as a person who is married to someone of a different sex receives that exclusion from federal taxable income when his or her spouse receives employer provided health insurance coverage.
-Plaintiffs Abreu and Hernandez, plaintiffs Ritchie and Bush, plaintiffs Nabors and Knight, and plaintiffs Bowe-Shulman filed amended federal income tax returns with the IRS, asking to be re-categorized as married taxpayers and requesting refunds.
+Dean has been denied both health insurance and the survivor annuity normally available to surviving spouses, which is described below at Paragraphs 124-169.
+In each instance, DOMA, 1 U.S.C. § 7, has barred the plaintiffs' access to benefits routinely granted to others in similar circumstances.

+7. Several of the plaintiffs, as set forth below, have been denied their correct spousal status by the Internal Revenue Service ("IRS") on the basis of DOMA, 1 U.S.C. § 7, and thus have been required to pay more in federal income taxes than other similarly situated people married to someone of a different sex.
+Plaintiffs Melba Abreu and Beatrice Hernandez, as described below at Paragraphs 204-234, and plaintiffs Mary Ritchie and Kathleen Bush, as described below at Paragraphs 170-203, seek to file their federal income tax returns as "Married Filing Jointly" rather than as "Single" or "Head of Household."
+Plaintiff Mary Ritchie also seeks to contribute funds to a "spousal IRA" for her spouse Kathleen Bush, to contribute to her retirement security, as an income-earning person who is married to someone of a different sex may do (see below at Paragraph 187).
+Plaintiffs Abreu and Hernandez and plaintiffs Ritchie and Bush filed amended federal income tax returns with the IRS, asking to be re-categorized as married taxpayers and requesting refunds.
+The IRS rejected each amended federal income tax return and accompanying refund claim on the basis of DOMA, 1 U.S.C. § 7.